Skip to content

 };

 This example demonstrates a common design pattern: non-copyable but movable.
-A file handle physically exists as only one instance and should not be "copied" into a second one—copying would cause both objects to try to close the same file.
-But moving is reasonable: openFile creates the file handle, then transfers ownership to the caller, and the temporary object inside the function no longer holds any resources.
+A file handle physically exists only once and shouldn't be "copied" to a second copy—copying would lead to both objects trying to close the same file.
+But moving is reasonable: openFile creates a file handle, then transfers ownership to the caller, and the temporary object inside the function no longer holds any resources.

 text

-Let us write a complete program to verify all the key behaviors of move semantics.
+Let's write a complete program to verify all key behaviors of move semantics.

 cpp